Multiple Resources May Make the Difference.

 St. Paul’s United Methodist Church

-FREE weekly hot meals served every Wednesday from 12 Noon - 1 p.m. (begins Wednesday, January 30 for Spring 2019 semester)
+Serving FREE weekly hot meals every Wednesday, Noon - 1 p.m.

 All are welcome to bring containers and take extra food to go.